Scott Pearson | Executive Director

-Tomeika Bowden is the Communications Director for DC PCSB.
+Tomeika Bowden is the Chief Communications Officer for DC PCSB.
 Ms. Bowden has worked on public policy issues both at the national and local levels.
 She served in the United States Senate as Deputy Press Secretary for then-Senator John Kerry (D-MA) and later for the U.S. Senate Committee on Foreign Relations.
 At the national YMCA, she created the first-ever digital grassroots advocacy program for the organization’s 2,700 chapters across the country.
 In North Carolina, Ms. Bowden headed communications for a nonprofit focused on bridging the digital divide.
 Ms. Bowden joined DC PCSB to expand the board’s media and digital outreach.
 Later she was promoted to Communications Director and currently manages PCSB’s communications, digital, government relations and community engagement operation.
-Ms. Bowden graduated from North Carolina Central University with a Bachelor of Arts in English.
+Ms. Bowden has a Bachelor of Arts in English from North Carolina Central University and a Master’s in Public Relations and Corporate Communications from Georgetown University.

 Ella Krivitchenko manages DC PCSB's national media strategy and media relations.
 Before joining DC PCSB, she was the strategic content fellow at the National Journal.
 Prior to that, she worked at Smart Growth America managing logistics for an EPA grant and technical assistance workshops.
 She was a press aide for Newt 2012 Headquarters during the 2013 national election and a Communities in Schools Career Specialist through the AmeriCorps Program.
 Ms. Krivitchenko graduated from Furman University in South Carolina.